RQC-QApp/polar-codes/README.md

 # Polar codes
-This repository is devoted to the Python implementation of polar codes.
+This repository is devoted to the Python implementation of Polar codes.

 ## Motivation
-When I faced the need to use polar codes in my Master's thesis, I hadn't found any open-source Python implementations of Polar codes.
+When I faced the need to use Polar codes in my Master's thesis, I hadn't found any open-source Python implementation.
 That was quite a surprise since I just wanted to download a library and start my research.
 Hence, it took me to implement Polar codes myself.
 Now, I want to help anybody who will further have a need in Python implementation and I start this project.